astropy/astropy-helpers/README.rst

 **python setup.py build_docs**

 This command will automatically build the package, then run sphinx to build the documentation.
+This makes development much easier because it ensures sphinx extensions that use the package's  code to make documentation are actually using the in-development version of the code.
 Sphinx itself provides a custom setuptools command, which we expand with the following options:

 * ``-w``: set the return code to 1 if there are any warnings during the build